ibm-cloud-docs/vpc/hpvs-terraform.md

 - `nginx-hello` - deploys the nginx-hello example as a Hyper Protect Virtual Server for VPC.
 - `mongodb` - deploys three MongoDB instances on Hyper Protect Virtual Servers for VPC in three availability zones.
 - `postgresql` - deploys a PostgreSQL instance on a Hyper Protect Virtual Server for VPC in a region.
-- `postgresql-cluster` - deploys a PostgreSQL cluster on Hyper Protect Virtual Servers for VPC in given regions.
+- `postgresql-cluster` - deploys a PostgreSQL cluster on Hyper Protect Virtual Servers for VPC in the specified regions.
 - `log-encryption` - encrypts selected log messages.